oracle/oci-ansible-modules/docs/modules/oci_compartment_module.rst

 Synopsis
 --------
-- This module allows the user to create and update a compartment in OCI.
+- This module allows the user to create, delete & update a compartment in OCI.